History of Malaysia: Struggle for an independent Malaysia

 Chinese reaction against the MCP was shown by the formation of the Malayan Chinese Association (MCA) in 1949 as a vehicle for moderate Chinese political opinion.
 Its leader, Tan Cheng Lock, supported collaboration with UMNO to achieve Malayan independence through equal citizenship, while making sufficient concessions to Malay sensitivities to alleviate nationalist concerns.
 He formed a close collaboration with Tunku Abdul Rahman, the Chief Minister of Kedah and, from 1951, successor to Datuk Onn as leader of UMNO.
 Both leaders were determined to forge an agreement their communities could accept as the basis for a stable independent state.
 The UMNO-MCA alliance, which was later joined by the Malayan Indian Congress (MIC) to form the Alliance Party, won convincing victories in local and state elections in both Malay and Chinese areas between 1952 and 1955.

 After Joseph Stalin's death in 1953, a split emerged in the MCP leadership over the wisdom of continuing the armed struggle.
 Many MCP militants lost heart and returned home, and by the time Templer left Malaya in 1954, the Emergency appeared to be waning, although it would not officially end until 1960.
 Chin Peng led a resolute group that lingered in the inaccessible terrain along the Thai border for many years.

-During 1955 and 1956, UMNO, the MCA, and British colonial authorities negotiated a constitutional settlement based on the principle of equal citizenship for all races.
+During 1955 and 1956, UMNO, the MCA, and the British colonial authorities negotiated a constitutional settlement based on the principle of equal citizenship for all races.
 In exchange, the MCA agreed that Malaya's head of state would be drawn from the ranks of the Malay rulers, that Malay would be the official language, and that Malay education and economic development would be promoted and subsidised.
 In effect, this meant that Malaya would be governed by the Malays, but the Chinese and Indians would have proportionate representation in the Cabinet and Parliament, would govern states where they formed the majority, and would enjoy protection of their economic positions.
 The difficult issue of who would control the education system was deferred until after independence.

+The constitutional negotiations took place alongside the ongoing Malayan Emergency and efforts to resolve the communist insurgency.
+In December 1955, Chief Minister Tunku Abdul Rahman met with Communist Party of Malaya leader Chin Peng and other representatives at the Baling Talks.
+The talks were intended to explore a negotiated end to the Emergency, but broke down when the two sides could not agree on the conditions under which the Communist Party of Malaya could cease its armed struggle.
+The failure of the talks reinforced the Alliance government's position that independence should be achieved through constitutional means while the communist insurgency was dealt with separately.